 The respondents were asked to rank items related to BIM benefits using a five-point Likert scale.
-The ranking of the individual perception toward BIM benefits is based on their means value and standard deviations.
+The ranking of the individual perception toward BIM benefits is based on their means value and SDs.
 Table 3 presents the ranking of these factors.

-According to Table 3, the respondents ranked "Strengthen collaboration between the different actors of the project (client, project manager, construction company)" as the top BIM benefits with a mean value of 4.13.
-The other higher-ranked BIM benefits were "offering new services" with a mean value of 4.04, "better project quality" with the mean value of 4.03, and "Reduction of omissions and errors" with a mean value of 4.00.
+According to Table 3, the respondents ranked "Strengthen collaboration between the different actors of the project (client, project manager, construction company)" as the top BIM benefit with a mean value of 4.13.
+The other higherranked BIM benefits were "Offering new services" with a mean value of 4.04, "Better project quality" with a mean value of 4.03 and "Reduction of omissions and errors" with a mean value of 4.00.